DucPhuocVan/YoutubeAPI_Crawler/README.md

     - Playlists: Use the overwrite strategy.
 Because this data changes litle over time.
     - Video in Playlist: Use the overwrite strategy.
 Because this data changes litle over time.
     - Video Comments (include Replies): Use the append strategy.
 Because updates are not frequent.
-- Use incremental load to load data into Posgres.
+- Use incremental load to load data into Postgres.
 After each load, save a checkpoint.
 If last_modified > checkpoint, load the new data into Posgres.

 <br>

 Data Warehouse Layer
 ================

+- Design dimension and fact tables for data warehouse modeling.
+- Use DBT to transform data and create data models.
+- Write DBT tests to ensure data quality.
+- Design data warehouse:
 ![alt text](include/dw_modeling.png)

 <br>

 Presentation Layer
 ================

+- Design the layout for the dashboard.
+- Perform data modeling in Power BI.
+- Write DAX to calculate the daily growth of subscribers, videos, views, likes, and comments.
+- Write DAX to calculate the average views per video by clustering duration groups.
+- Build a chart to show the trend of views and subscribers by date.
+- Build a chart to display the average views per video by group.
+- Layout Dashboard.
 ![alt text](include/Dashboard.png)